openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 #### Variation for Agent Failing to Register

 If any of the expected agents fail to register with the assisted service, deployment will not progress.
-The `agent wait-for-install-complete` command will time out after a suitable period (duration to be determined), report that deployment has failed, and exit with an error code so that the calling orchestration tool can handle the error.
+The `agent wait-for install-complete` command will time out after a suitable period (duration to be determined), report that deployment has failed, and exit with an error code so that the calling orchestration tool can handle the error.